MawuliStephen/auto-sql/README.md

-## **auto-sql CLI Tool Documentation**
+## **fastsqli CLI Tool Documentation**

 ---

 ### **Overview**

-The **auto-sql** library simplifies the management of database schemas and data extraction for MySQL databases.
-It helps users dynamically create tables, fetch data, and update schema configurations, all within a convenient CLI tool. **auto-sql** facilitates easier handling of SQL databases alongside MongoDB-like model definitions, providing an efficient approach to schema migrations, data extraction, and JSON exports.
+The **fastsqli** library simplifies the management of database schemas and data extraction for MySQL databases.
+It helps users dynamically create tables, fetch data, and update schema configurations, all within a convenient CLI tool. **fastsqli** facilitates easier handling of SQL databases alongside MongoDB-like model definitions, providing an efficient approach to schema migrations, data extraction, and JSON exports.

 ---